Aberdeen see off Hibs 1-0 to secure fourth straight victory - Evening Express

 It was the first time this season Hibs had fallen behind.

-In the 82nd minute substitute Curtis Main drilled in a low 22 yard drive but keeper Marciano got down well to block.
+In the 82nd minute, substitute Main drilled in a low 22-yard drive, but keeper Marciano got down well to block.

 ABERDEEN: Joe Lewis, Tommie Hoban, Andy Considine, Scott McKenna, Ryan Hedges, Jonny Hayes, Lewis Ferguson, Scott Wright, Matty Kennedy, Ross McCrorie, Marley Watkins.